yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - Extract your Attachments (this decrypts and extracts your attachments to a directory of your choice) (export_all_attachments.py)
         - DIAGnostics - Analise your  attachments (and Detect Orphans)

-Menu - EXPERT: VIEW INTERNAL SETTINGS (Read-Only - very safe)
+Menu - CURIOUS?
+VIEW INTERNAL SETTINGS (Read-Only - very safe)
     >> Allows you to view internal / raw settings / data
     - Search for a key/data (in most places  - but not txns)
     - Show ROOT Account's Parameter Keys and data